[Poem] A Walk

 This breath, this 7 a.m. sky?

 I went for a walk.
-Five stairs, the perfect fifth and a view: We are a loop, too, my loves.
+Five stairs, the perfect fifth and a view: We are a loop, too, my love.

 I am a loop you won’t untangle.

-What will I sound after my double bar line, children?
+What will I sound after my double bar line, son?

-My beat, the ring of my agitated melody, the
+My beat, the ring of my melody, the

-chord I hum: the howl, the first blue eyes of your births, the feel of your bodies in my arms when we swim?
+chord I hum: the howl, the first blue eyes of your birth, the feel of your skin in my arms when we swam?

-So slippery, this aching hum of the blood and sand of loving you
+So slippery, the blood and sand of loving you.

 ||: I went for a walk :||